 All messages complying with the Syslog RFCs shall be accepted.
 The Audit Repository may ignore or process messages in non-IHE message formats.
 This may be for backwards compatibility or other reasons.

-Optionally the Audit Record Repository supports search capabilities as defined in ITI TF-2c: 3.81 and ITI TF-2c: 3.82.
+Optionally the Audit Record Repository supports search capabilities as defined in ITI TF-2c: 3.81 and ITI TF-2c: 3.82 and store capabilities as defined in ITI TF-2c: 3.XX.

 Editor: Add new Section 9.1.1.5